Questions? Call or text anytime πŸ“ž 818-446-9627

 His dismissal feels like an invalidation of your entire reality.
 It leaves you feeling invisible.

 That hot surge of resentment you feel when he walks out the door in the morning?
 When he gets to take a shower without listening for a cry?
-When he sleeps through a feeding and you watch the ceiling and hate him a little for it?
+When he sleeps through a feeding and you stare at the ceiling, enraged?

 Resentment after having a baby often builds quietly.
-It starts as frustration over the division of labor, the sense that his life has barely changed while yours has been completely dismantled.
-He still has his identity, his body, his freedom to move through a day.
-You are someone new, built around a small person's needs, and he hasn't noticed the sacrifice that required.
+It starts as frustration over the division of labor, the sense that his life has barely changed while yours has been completely taken apart.
+He still has his identity, his body, and his freedom to move through a day.
+You are someone new, built around a small person's needs, and he hasn't noticed the sacrifice that is required.

 Postpartum resentment toward your husband is not a sign that you chose the wrong person.
-It's a sign that you're carrying an unsustainable load, often compounded by a perinatal mood disorder that makes every inequity feel sharper and every dismissal cut deeper.
+It's a sign that you're carrying an unsustainable load, often made worse by a perinatal mood disorder that makes every inequity feel sharper and every dismissal cut deeper.

 This Isn't Just "Baby Blues"